-Buying silene capensis is not therefore a challenge.
+Buying silene capensis is not therefore a major challenge.

 Reports online tell us that a wide variety of different approaches have been taken to consuming the dream root.
 Feel free to experiment - within reason - to find what works best in your circumstances